 Molly is a UC Santa Cruz, Porter College Alumna with a BA in Studio Art (Porter ’81) and is currently on the education board at the Portland Art Museum.

-Molly is the great-granddaughter of Mary Porter Sesnon (1868-1930) and is like her in so many ways. discovery that she had started hosting salons before she realized her great-grandmother hosted very similar cultural salons one hundred years ago in Aptos, California. at the Sesnon House.
-See concurrent History of Mary Porter Sesnon exhibition.
+Molly is the great-granddaughter of Mary Porter Sesnon (1868-1930) and is like her in so many ways.
+Her discovery that she had started hosting salons before she realized her great-grandmother hosted very similar cultural salons one hundred years ago in Aptos, California, at the Sesnon House, made her smile.
+Please see concurrent History of Mary Porter Sesnon exhibition.